Introducing TRIAPA

 If you are interested in participating, simply contact Spiral Tower Press at spiraltowerpress@gmail.com

-You can download the eight mailing here: TRIAPA Mailing #8
+You can download the eighth mailing here: TRIAPA Mailing #8

 You can download the seventh mailing here: TRIAPA Mailing #7